zammad/zammad-admin-documentation/settings/security/password.rst

    Failed logins via LDAP no longer lock accounts.

-2 lower case and 2 upper case characters
+2 Lower Case And 2 Upper Case Characters
 ----------------------------------------

 You can add complexity to passwords by enforcing at least 2 upper and lower